christophhart/hise_documentation/Tutorial1.md

 ## Start up HISE

 Download the HISE installer and follow the instructions.
 For actual development I recommend using the standalone application.
-HISE changes it appearance according to the window size, so if you want all controls, set it to fullscreen (or a minimal width of 1300px).
+HISE changes its appearance according to the window size, so if you want all controls, set it to fullscreen (or a minimal width of 1300px).
 The window is divided into three sections (from left to right):

 ![HISE Interface](http://hise.audio/images/tutorial/HiseInterface.png)